 Here we had a full Exposure 3510 system of electronics - CD player, pre-amp and mono power amps feeding the Graham LS5/9f floorstanding speakers.
 Around the room a handful of other products were on display, including Exposure's first ever turntable - the 360 - which is clearly a Rega collaboration.
 Another large room to deal with.

-There were aspects of this system to enjoy - as usual with Graham's, vocals are very clear and believeable.
+There were aspects of this system to enjoy - as usual with Graham's, vocals are very clear and believable.
 On simple well recorded acoustic music this was an enjoyable system, for more complex stuff it often strayed into the harsh and there was the constant sense of listening to the cabinets joining in with the drivers.
 Maybe a room with more soft furnishings would be more appropriate.

 Some of the "static" exhibits in the room:

-KUDOS / MBL / AUDIOQUEST
+AUDIOQUEST / KUDOS / MBL

-Here se had possibly the the most eclectic selection of music being played at the show.
+Here we had possibly the the most eclectic selection of music being played at the show.
 Even extending to Tom Waits' "Singapore" a brave choice to make when demonstrating hifi products.
 I guess that's confidence.

 I haven't encountered the Kudos Titan 505 speakers in piano gloss black finish before (you can read about the 'Musings factory tour here).
 It has the effect of making them visually shrink in size (they're a pretty substantial standmount) and the finish is outstandingly good.
 They complemented the gloss black of the accompanying mbl electronics quite nicely.

-If you think back to the end to end mbl system above, the sound hear had some similar characteristics of speed and detail (not quite so much detail), but with a more joined up musical message.
+If you think back to the end to end mbl system above, the sound here had some similar characteristics of speed and detail (not quite so much detail), but with a more joined up musical message.
 I think there's a bit more weight and "slam" here and perhaps the 505 makes a more subtle statement from the perspective of fitting in to more domestic situations.

 EPOS / MOOR AMPS

 This is the second of the 2 rooms that I spent the most time in over the weekend of the show.
 It was positioned directly across the corridor from the all mbl system and that really emphasised just how differently music can be presented and how there are clearly customers looking for different experiences.
 This was definitely a "sit back" kind of room.
-Track after track I found myself starting out listening to the system's characteristics but then getting to the end of the track and realising that I'd forgotten to do that without conciously doing so - I was listening to the music itself.
+Track after track I found myself starting out listening to the system's characteristics but then getting to the end of the track and realising that I'd forgotten to do that without consciously doing so - I was listening to the music itself.
 Oh, except some of the more "challenging" jazz that my fellow visitors chose - some of that was just too impenetrable for my more simplistic tastes!

 How to describe the sound here?
 A tough one because there was no defining sound.
 Pretty much everything is there in the right (or should I say perceived right?) order, good drive without fatigue, articulation in the bass, clear and intelligible vocals, lots of information in the treble (ooh, there's a point, it was information, not data!) and a flow that didn't grab your attention, but rather allowed the music to grab your emotions.